 Like I did on the 12th of January 15 with the article “Live Blogging for the Golden Globes 2015“, I will write this post on my blog in real-time as I watch the free live streaming of the 87th ceremony of the Academy Awards from Los Angeles, California, USA, using these two links:

 One of the hashtags on Twitter is #askhermore because it invites reporters to ask more questions than those about clothes.

 19 nominations – Meryl Streep’s Oscar record, more than any person.

 Julianne Moore’s 5th nomination at the Oscars.
-Alzheimer’s is the 6th cause of death, it’s a very important thing to illustrate how people are affected by it and their families, it’s really a great cause.
+Alzheimer’s is the 6th cause of death; it’s essential to illustrate how people are affected by it by their families; it’s a great cause.

 Melanie Griffith is very proud of her daughter, Dakota Johnson, but she doesn’t want to see her last movie, Fifty Shades of Gray.
 Everybody talks about Johnson’s red dress.

 Marion Cotillard says she likes deep characters, like Sandra from Two Days One Night.

 Channing Tatum has been part of selecting the 6 college students, “Team Oscar” who made each 60 seconds short and were deemed the best among tens of thousands of participants in the USA.